Eburonia/Japanese-Restaurant-Shibuya/README.md

 ### Media

 #### Images
-- All pictures shown are for illustration purposes only and are not owned by the web developer, all copyrights and credit go to the respective owner
+- All pictures shown are for illustration purposes only and are not owned by the web developer, all copyrights and credit go to the respective owner.
 - The free to use background hero image is coming from [Unsplash.com](https://unsplash.com/@dineshramaswamy)
 - For the menu page, the following images were taken from the [pixabay](https://www.pixabay.com/) website:
    * Sushi image [link](https://pixabay.com/photos/sushi-food-japan-2363418/)